shopsys/shopsys/docs/project/development-workflow-of-project-on-shopsys-platform.md

         We suggest you running acceptance tests on your Continuous Integration server because it takes several minutes to run them.

-1. [Create commit](https://git-scm.com/docs/git-commit) with descriptive commit message about changes you have made.
+1. [Create commit](https://git-scm.com/docs/git-commit) with a descriptive commit message about changes you have made.

     !!! tip